Sum of the $GL(3)$ Fourier coefficients over mixed powers: Proof of Theorem and Theorem

 \subsection{Non-Zero Frequencies}

-In this section, we will determine a bound for $\Omega$ in \eqref{omega final} for $m \neq 0$.
-The contribution of $\Omega$, in this case, is denoted by $\Omega_{\neq 0}$ and finally estimates our main sum $\mathcal{S}_k(X)$ given in \eqref{final Sk(X)}.
-The lemma that follows gives us a bound for the sum taken over square full integers, which will be required to prove the bound for $\mathcal{S}_k(X)$. \begin{lemma} Let $n$ and $ X > 1$.
+In this subsection, we will determine a bound for $\Omega$ in \eqref{omega final} when $m \neq 0$.
+The contribution of $\Omega$ in this case is denoted by $\Omega_{\neq 0}$, which will ultimately enable us to estimate our main sum $\mathcal{S}_{k,E}(X)$ given in \eqref{final Sk(X)}.
+The lemma that follows gives us a bound for the sum taken over square full integers, which will be required to prove the bound for $\mathcal{S}_{k, E}(X)$. \begin{lemma} Let $n$ and $ X > 1$.
 We have

+where $X$ is sufficiently large. \end{lemma} \begin{proof} Let $n>1$ be a square full integer.
+We can always write $n$ as $n=n_1^2 n_2$ with $n_2\mid n_1$.
+Therefore, we can split the sum over $n$ as

-where $X$ is sufficiently large. \end{lemma} Subsequently, we establish the following lemma. \begin{lemma} Let $\mathcal{S}_k(X)$ be as in \eqref{final Sk(X)}.
-The total contribution of the non-zero frequencies $m\neq0$ to $\mathcal{S}_k(X)$ is dominated by:
+\end{proof} Subsequently, we establish the following lemma. \begin{lemma} Let $\mathcal{S}_{k,E}(X)$ be as in \eqref{final Sk(X)}.
+The total contribution of the non-zero frequencies $m\neq0$ to $\mathcal{S}_{k,E}(X)$ is dominated by: